3JoB/telebot/README.md

 # Telebot • Telebot Expansion Pack
 >"I never knew creating Telegram bots could be so _sexy_!"

+**We may launch a new branch using fasthttp, in which you should avoid receiving or sending files that are too large to avoid panics due to insufficient memory.**

 Use this branch if you want to try out the latest features.
 If you're after stability, then use the [original project](https://github.com/tucnak/telebot).